The Swiss Firm Shows an Unorthodox Pas de Deux, Half of Which Can Be Described as Mechanical

 “Why am I showing this video?
 When we develop technology, it needs to enhance our collaboration in the industry,” Larsson said.
 “We want to make sure the technology is safe … and to increase the quality of work.
 It is all part of our sustainability effort.”

-The theme of the first day of Dassault Systèmes’ two-day event was sustainable manufacturing.
+The theme of the first day of Dassault Systèmes’ two-day event is sustainable manufacturing.
 And Larsson took pains in his keynote address on automotive manufacturing to point out that coming generations are demonstrating the sort of interest in sustainability issues—such as car sharing and autonomous vehicles—that cannot be ignored.

 Cobots in the 67,000 square-meter manufacturing and research facility will build other cobots.
 The manufacturing center builds on the $2.4 billion ABB has invested since 1992 in China.
 The French software giant Dassault Systèmes is a partner in the project.